SaiDharshan1996/trust_in_me/README.md

       on the Login form.

    #### 2.1 Basic Flow - Login
-      The System validates the user_id and password and logs him/her into the Application and takes Volunteer in to Planting details form.
+      The System validates the user_id and password and logs him/her into the Application

    #### 2.2 Alternative Flow - Login
       Invalid Username / Password.